If you are searching for the perfect 10 days in Italy itinerary, you have come to the right place!

 The Pantheon is a former Roman temple that is now a church.
-You should check it out during your 10 days in Italy itinerary because it is a famous historical building and another piece of history to admire!
-You can reserve a super affordable Pantheon audio guide here!
+Check it out during your visit because it is a famous historical building and another piece of history to admire!

 Visiting The Vatican During Your Time In Rome